 — Mernit from Smartshare

-If you are looking for a systematic approach to learn about blockchain and develop the required understanding, then we have the perfect answer to your worries. `
+If you are looking for a systematic approach to learning about blockchain and developing the required understanding, then we have the perfect answer to your worries. `

 If you are interested to create blockchain applications from scratch, check out upGrad & IIIT-B’s Executive Certification in Blockchain from IIITB.